SterlingCRobinson/microapp/README.md

   ##HOW IT WORKS

+### Backend
-### The backend is all "Ruby on Rails" using SQlite3 for the database engine and
-uses Activerecord for the Database Object Relational Mapping or (ORM).
+	•The Backend is all "Ruby on Rails" using SQlite3 for the database engine and uses Activerecord for the Database Object Relational Mapping or (ORM).

+### Frontend
-### The frontend uses HTML for <ERB> render tags and routing for each page and uses CSS for the basic
+	•The frontend uses HTML for <ERB> render tags and routing for each page and
-coloring, fonts and styling.
+	 uses CSS for the basic coloring, fonts and styling.